 Frequently Asked Questions (FAQs)

 Zoho Books offers many of the same features found in QuickBooks Online at a lower price, making it a great QuickBooks alternative.
-Also, Zoho Books is preferable if you are a freelancer or a very small business owner who needs a free solution or an app with strong mobile accounting capabilities.
+It is preferable if you are a freelancer or a very small business owner who needs a free solution or an app with strong mobile accounting capabilities.

 QuickBooks Online is more suitable for businesses that need a vast support network of independent bookkeepers.
 Companies with many employees should also consider QuickBooks as it has an integrated payroll system through QuickBooks Payroll.

-If you can’t decide between QuickBooks and Zoho Books, then check out our evaluation of the best small business accounting software.
+If you can’t decide between QuickBooks and Zoho Books, then you may consider alternatives, such as FreshBooks and Wave.
+You may also check out our evaluation of the best small business accounting software for additional recommendations.

 Bottom Line